Oil on Canvas: Release and aftermath

-Although the album was released some months following the band's much publicised split in late 1982, it was Japan's highest charting album in the UK (where it reached No. 5).
+Although the album was released some months following the band's much publicised split in December 1982, it was Japan's highest charting album in the UK (where it reached No. 5), a rare feat for a live album.
 The album was certified "Gold" by the BPI in 1988 for 100,000 copies sold.

 A single, "Canton", was released, with the B-side "Visions of China".
 It reached No. 42 in the UK Singles Chart.

 A video version of Oil on Canvas was also released by Virgin Records.
 This was re-released on DVD in 2006 as "The Very Best of Japan", which also features many of the band's promotional videos.

 Seven years after the release of Oil on Canvas the four members of Japan, David Sylvian, Steve Jansen, Mick Karn and Richard Barbieri, reunited for another studio album, under the group moniker Rain Tree Crow.

 A remastered CD reissue came out in 2003 with the cover art changed to only showing the slightly cropped and less colourful Auerbach painting.